Shah91n/WeaviateDB-Docs-Snippets-Python-Client/README.md

 ## Usage

 Each code snippet in this repository demonstrates a specific operation you can perform with Weaviate DB.
-You can find the snippets in the `snippets` directory, organized by functionality.
+You can find the snippets in the directory, organized by functionality.

 ## Code Snippets